-Both the new SEO strategist and the old-timer have to know how to conduct proper keyword research in order to enjoy some degree of success in today’s market space; the mere optimization of simple keywords just isn’t as rewarding as it once was.
+Both the novice and experienced SEO strategist have to know how to conduct proper keyword research in order to enjoy some degree of success in today’s market space; the mere optimization of simple keywords just isn’t as rewarding as it once was.

 As a result, no SEO strategist on the face of the planet can afford to skimp on keyword research.